nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 <img src="/img/job_ner3.png" alt="3d Plot" width="900">

 The benefits of this are twofold:
 1. Reducing the amount of data.
-The data extracted using NER equates to 30% of the original data, which is a significnant reduction.
+The data extracted using NER equates to 30% of the original data, which is a significant reduction.
 2. Removed unrelated information.
 We have removed a fair amount of the text that is not pertinent to the underlying role, which should increase the quality of the embeddings.

-#### Sub Component Embedding
+#### Sub-Component Embedding

 Sub-Component Embedding (SCE) builds on our NER technique above, and involves taking the output of the NER model and using it to create a new embedding for each sub component.
 All these individual embeddings can then be used to create a Composite Embedding Vector (CEV) for the entire job posting.
 This presents us with three major benefits:

 1. Further data reduction.
-As we now only have to create embeddings for each unique sub-component, we can greatly reduce the amount of data we have to send through a large language model.
-Alongside this, we have also changed the way this scales with amount of data, scaling logarithmically.
+As we now only have to create embeddings for each unique sub-component, we can greatly reduce the amount of data we have to send through a LLM.
+Alongside this, we have also changed the way this scales with the amount of data, scaling logarithmically.
 2. Flexibility.
-Having the ability to recompile an embedding from a range of sub-components means that we have flexibility in the way we combine the sub components, whether they are all weighted equally, or a weighted relative to their classification.
+Having the ability to recompile an embedding from a range of sub-components means that we have flexibility in the way we combine the sub-components, whether they are all weighted equally, or a weighted relative to their classification.
 3. Visualisation.
-Having the ability to visualise each subcompoent by it's self, and in relation to the CEV, we can gain an insight into how each of the sub-components relate to the job posting, and the axis we are visualising them on.
+Having the ability to visualise each sub-component by it's self, and in relation to the CEV, we can gain an insight into how each of the sub-components relate to the job posting, and the axis we are visualising them on.

 <img src="/img/sub_component3.png" alt="3d Plot" width="900">

-Plotting the quantity of token's required to generate embeddings for each of these methods, we can see the impact of our techniques, and how the sub component embedding method is the most efficient.
-At 1 million Job postings, embedding the full NER of the job posting uses 30% of the tokens that embedding the full description needs.
-Further, the sub component embedding method uses only 6% of the tokens.
+Plotting the quantity of tokens required to generate embeddings for each of these methods, we can see the impact of our techniques, and how the sub-component embedding method is the most efficient.
+At 1 million job postings, embedding the full NER of the job posting uses 30% of the tokens that embedding the full description needs.
+Further, the sub-component embedding method uses only 6% of the tokens.

 <div style="max-width: 800px; margin: 0 auto;">